 - Put your chocolate away – This doesn’t mean merely hiding the chocolate from sight.
 Instead, AKC suggests that you “make sure all chocolate items, including cocoa powder and hot chocolate mix, are stored where the dog cannot reach them, such as on a high shelf in a closed-door pantry.”

-- Leave it – Teaching your dog this command is not only simple but could—potentially—become the difference between life or death (for your canine).
+- Leave it – Teaching your dog this command is not only simple but could—potentially—become the difference between life and death (for your canine).

 Issue #4: Worms

 Worms are some of the most common dog digestive issues and the most terrifying for their human guardians.
-If you notice your dog’s coat has become dull, their stomach starts to resemble a pot belly, or simply that they’re low in energy and losing weight, it’s possible you may be contending with worms.
+If you notice your dog’s coat has become dull, their stomach starts to resemble a pot belly, or simply that they’re low in energy and losing weight; you may be contending with worms.

-According to Blue Cross for Pets, there are four predominant different types of worms that afflict dogs:
+According to Blue Cross for Pets (BCP), there are four predominant types of worms that afflict dogs:

 - Hookworms – Hookworms are one of the more lethal types of worms, often causing death in puppies.
 These vampiric pests tend to be shorter worms and have teeth for sucking blood.

-- Tapeworms – According to BCP, they describe this menacing pest a “live in the small intestine, grabbing onto its wall with six tiny rows of teeth to absorb nutrients as food is digested.”
+- Tapeworms – According to BCP, tapeworms “live in the small intestine, grabbing onto its wall with six tiny rows of teeth to absorb nutrients as food is digested.”
 Despite the potential for horror movie stardom, tapeworms typically are not notably harmful to a dog’s health.

 If you suspect that your dog has worms, it is crucial to visit the vet for diagnosis.
-Each type of worms has its own specific medication and course of treatment, so identifying which type of worms your dog may have is imperative.
+Each type of worm has a course of treatment, so identifying which type of worms your dog may have is imperative.

 Issue #5: IBD